My first desktop

 Show me the damn thing

 Well here you all go:

 - I had made the logos and everything using MS Paint.
 The icon with the guy holding the globe was picked up from Google Image Search.
 Clearly, this stuff should’ve been more properly designed/licensed.
 I would use my iPad today.

 - UI improvements/refinements - Clearly, a lot of them can be done.
 Although I do admit I’ve lost touch with UI design (I never had it in the first place).
-I would probably have chosen Electron/Web (even though I hate it), or Python’s Tkinter for UI side of things if I had to work on this thing today.
-These are the only two things I can program a UI in at the moment.
-MacOS experience doesn’t count, obviously.